danieltomaslovazzano/pet-api-firebase/backend/initiative/To Do/migration-plan.md

 ### Phase 4: Code Refactoring

+> **Reference:** For authentication-related changes, see [Authentication Strategy](./authentication-strategy.md) for the detailed hybrid approach and code examples.

 1. **Create New Model Layer**:
    - Implement model interfaces that match existing API contracts
    - Develop new Prisma-based model implementations